LiberTEM/LiberTEM/docs/source/dev/setup.rst

 .. note::
     Distinguish between installing a released version and installing the latest development version.
-Both :ref:`installing from PyPI` and :ref:`installing from a git clone` use pip, but they do fundamentally different things. :code:`pip install libertem` downloads the latest release from PyPI.
+Both :ref:`installing from PyPI` and :ref:`installing from a git clone` use pip, but they do fundamentally different things. :code:`python -m pip install libertem` downloads the latest release from PyPI.

-    Changing directory to a git clone and running :code:`pip install -e .` installs from the local directory in editable mode.
+    Changing directory to a git clone and running :code:`python -m pip install -e .` installs from the local directory in editable mode.
 "Editable mode" means that the source directory is "linked" into the current Python environment rather than copied.
 That means changes in the source directory are